 The Manifesto

-We at Indigo Tree feel that there hasn’t been enough movement among our peers to ensure what we produce is accessible.
+At Indigo Tree, we believe that there hasn’t been enough movement among our peers to ensure that what we produce is accessible.
 For many agencies, Web Accessibility isn’t a consideration.
-We wish to lead the way among our contemporaries and show them what can become second-nature to every developer, and that without compromising the design or functionality of our sites.
+We aim to lead the way with accessibility among our contemporaries and demonstrate what can become second nature to every developer, all while maintaining the design and functionality of our sites.

-But we want to raise the game and aim for WCAG “AA” as a standard practice where that is practical to do so.
-This isn’t something that’s going to cost our customers extra either: it’s something that we do because we’re professionals who are committed to excellence.
+However, we aim to raise the bar and strive for WCAG “AA” as a standard practice where feasible.
+This isn’t something that will cost our customers extra; it’s something we do because we’re professionals committed to excellence.

 Benefits to Our Customers

-Some government agencies are already required to make their websites accessible.
-But there are other benefits that you might not know about …
+Some government agencies are already required to make their websites accessible to the public.
+However, there are other benefits that you may not be aware of…

 1) SEO